 update users set countryid = (select top 1 countryid from countries where countries.zipcode = users.zipcode) where signup_date >= getDate() – 7

-The difficult part to understand is the subquery that actually performs the update.
-Notice that the where clause in the subquery uses the users and the countries table.
-The subquery links the two tables together to return the country code for each record in your update statement.
-What this statement basically says is “look up the user’s zip code in the users table and match that record with the corresponding zip code in the countries table.”
-The result should only be one record (but again “top 1” is used to avoid the error).
-The matching country code is then inserted into the users table in the countryid column.
-The result is that you can update several zip codes at once and run a dynamic query that matches the user’s address with the appropriate country.
+This statement essentially says, ”look up the user’s zip code in the users’ table and then match that record with the corresponding zip code in the countries table.”
+When correctly executed, the result should be just one record, but again, “top 1” is added to avoid the error of multiple returns.
+The matching country code then goes into the users’ table in the “countryID” column.
+That allows you to update several zip codes at once and run a dynamic query that will match the user’s address with the appropriate country.

 update users set countryid = (select top 1 countryid from countries where countries.zipcode = users.zipcode) where customerId in (select customerId from orders)

-The above statement changes the same column, but it only changes customers who have an order in the orders table.
-It still uses the same subquery, so records are updated with the right country code in your countries table.
-The only part that changes is the business logic in the where clause.
+This statement updates the same column as above, but it changes only customers from that column who have an order in the orders table.
+It still uses the same subquery, which ensures that the records with the correct country code from the countries table will update.
+The only part of the statement that changes is the business logic in the WHERE clause.

-In the above query, all customers with an order are updated.
-This can be several records, and it will harm performance if you have any other services running off of the database.
-For example, you could limit the number of customers who placed an order within the last seven days.
-The following query does just that:
+This query now updates all customers with an order.
+But that can include several records, and it can harm performance if you have other services running off the database at the same time.
+For example, you could limit the search to the number of customers who placed an order within the previous seven days.
+Here’s how that query will look:

 update users set countryid = (select top 1 countryid from countries where countries.zipcode = users.zipcode) where customerId in (select customerId from orders where order_date >= getdate() - 7)